-There are still risks that jeopardise the outlook of SSA.
+There are still risks that jeopardize the outlook of SSA.
 The region continues to be vulnerable to global external shocks, as well as the threat of rising political instability and frequent climate events.
 However, there are a growing number of economies where policy focus is bringing imbalances in check, opening the way for a broader turnaround in fortunes.
 While many of these reforms are much-needed and have been heralded by international organizations such as the World Bank, they have nonetheless created some near- and potentially medium-term uncertainty.
-For example, the end of the controlled exchange rate system in Nigeria in June of 2023 resulted in a sharp depreciation of the Naira, contributing further to the high inflationary environment.
-However, these central bank actions are designed to provide a long-term benefit to the region and should many of these much-needed reforms be successfully implemented, a robust foundation for the countries' forthcoming phase of growth will be established.
+These central bank actions are designed to provide a long-term benefit to the region and should many of these much-needed reforms be successfully implemented, a robust foundation for the countries' forthcoming phase of growth will be established.